cabforum/servercert/docs/BR.md

 | \ \ \ \ `uniformResourceIdentifier` | MUST         | If present, the scheme of the `uniformResourceIdentifier` MUST be "http". |
 | \ \ **3**                           | MUST NOT     | `GeneralName`s that do not conform to the above requirements MUST NOT be present. |

+A `fullName` MUST contain at least one `GeneralName`; it MAY contain more than one.
+All `GeneralName`s MUST be of type `uniformResourceIdentifier`, and the scheme of each MUST be "http".
+The first `GeneralName` must contain the HTTP URL of the Issuing CA's CRL service for this certificate.

 ##### 7.1.2.11.3 Signed Certificate Timestamp List